11 Nonprofit Videos That Inform and Inspire

 Motivate Your Fundraisers

-Celebrate Wins & Build Community
+Celebrate Wins and Build Community

-was pushed out to supporters following the massively successful “25” campaign.
-Not only does the video get you excited about what was achieved, it leaves you feeling energized and ready to tackle the next challenge, whatever that might be!
+Just as video can be great to launch a major fundraising campaign, it can also be the perfect way to wrap one up.
+This video from Invisible Children was pushed out to supporters following the massively successful “25” campaign.
+Not only does the video get you excited about what was achieved, it leaves you feeling energized and ready to tackle the next challenge, whatever that might be.

-Personalizing Your Mission
+Personalize Your Mission

 We noted above how the charity: water video was personally delivered by the organization’s founder Scott Harrison.
 This video from Love146 takes a similar approach with founder Robb Morris.
 He explains the powerful story of how the organization came to be.
 By combining the story of the organization with a personal delivery from one of the founders, the video makes the cause more relatable than it otherwise might be.